 Bob McCubbin, ¡Presente!

 The following obituary for Bob McCubbin was published in Struggle for Socialism/La Lucha por el Socialismo on Sept.
 6, 2025.
-Bob McCubbin wrote the pamphlet “The Gay Question: A Marxist Appraisal,” which was first published in 1976.
+McCubbin joined Workers World Party in 1967 and was a member until 2018.
+He wrote the pamphlet “The Gay Question: A Marxist Appraisal,” which was first published in 1976.
 The book, which included a new preface and afterward written by Shelley Ettinger, was republished in 1993 as “The Roots of Lesbian and Gay Oppression: A Marxist View” by WW Publishers, the publishing body of Workers World Party.
 The book can be read at: workers.org/books2016/McCubbin_Roots_of_Lesbian_Gay_Oppression.pdf

 It is with deep sorrow that we announce the loss of lifelong revolutionary Bob McCubbin.
 McCubbin, 83, died from injuries sustained when he was hit by a car while taking his daily walk through Balboa Park in San Diego, California, where he lived and was active in the struggle for justice for 35 years.